parapeter/gerste/README.md

 This tiny bash script provides a one-time system clock update *(no daemon)*.
 Utilizing `curl`, it fetches the HTTP headers from a specified domain or IP address.
 From there, `grep` extracts the timestamp, and based on summer or wintertime status, the system clock gets adjusted using the `date` command.
 By default, traffic is routed over HTTPS, with an optional way to route traffic through `tor`.

-While originally designed for Germany, this script is adaptable to any country in the CET/CEST timezone, as they also change clocks.
+While originally designed for Germany, this script is adaptable to any country in the CET/CEST timezone, as they also change clocks twice a year.
 The name `gerste` was chosen, likely influenced by its connection to beer (?).

-¹ all countries in CET/CEST-Timezone.

 Got inspired by [secure-time-sync](https://github.com/Obscurix/Obscurix/blob/master/airootfs/usr/lib/obscurix/secure-time-sync).